uhyunpark/perpdex_adapters/README.md

 # Perpdex Adapters

-Unified exchange adapters and market making strategy system for perpetual futures.
-You can build your own strategy with adapters.
+Unified exchange adapter for perpetual future DEXs.
+Build your own strategy with adapters.

 ## 📋 Table of Contents